trevormorgan/git-katas/master-based-workflow/README.md

 2. Change to the local repository with the command `cd local-repo`
 3. Add a line of text to `README.md`
 4. Commit the change
-5. Run `git status` and notice how your local master branch relates to the remote master branch
+5. Run `git status` and notice how your local main branch relates to the remote main branch
 6. Push the change to the remote using the command `git push`
 7. Run `git status` to see that you are up-to-date
 8. Add another line of text to `README.md`